What are Kegel Exercisers?

 Kegel exercisers are adult toys that are designed to be used for Kegel exercise.
 While it is possible to perform kegels without an exerciser, many women find that using a Kegel exerciser makes it easier to isolate the muscles.
 Exercisers come in a variety of shapes and sizes, but they are all intended to be inserted into the vagina before you perform Kegels.
 Clenching your muscles to hold the toy in place ensures that you correctly executing Kegel exercises.
 The most common kegel exercisers come as weights or balls as discussed above.Clean and store the Kegel exerciser as directed to keep it sanitary and in the best possible condition.

 How to Use Kegel Balls

 Stress incontinence can be a very common problem for women, but it still may be embarrassing when its symptoms strike.
-If urine leakage due to stress incontinence is a concern for you, your doctor may recommend that you perform Kegel exercises.
+If urine leakage due to stress incontinence is a concern for you, your doctor may recommend that you perform Kegel exercises to strengthen your pelvic floor muscles.
 CVS can help you adhere to your health care provider's advice with Kegel exercisers that you can buy online and have discreetly shipped to your home.

 How to Use Kegel Weights